 The exact role of cetuximab in treating NPC is still being studied.
 It might be used along with chemo in cases where the cancer has spread, come back, or continued to grow after initial treatment with chemo.

-Cetuximab is given by IV infusion, usually once a week.
-Common side effects include:
+Cetuximab is given by IV infusion, either once a week or every other week.

 A rare but serious side effect of cetuximab is an allergic reaction during the first infusion, which could cause breathing problems and low blood pressure.
-You may be given medicine before treatment to help prevent this.
+You will be given medicine before treatment to help prevent this.